Hackashop on news media content analysis and automated report generation

 We will organise structured activities to support participants: matchmaking before the event, tutorials to tools, datasets and challenges in the beginning, expert consultancy and coaching through the hackathon, forums for communication and peer support, joint events for sharing experiences and hints and seeing what others are working on.

-A specialty of the hackashop is that completed hackathon projects are invited to submit a brief report (appr.
-2 pages) to the hackashop workshop proceedings, to be published by EACL, and to present their project briefly (5-10 min) in the workshop event on 19 or 20 April in conjunction with EACL.
+A specialty of the hackashop is that completed hackathon projects are invited to submit a brief report (2-4 pages + references) to the hackashop workshop proceedings, to be published by EACL, and to present their project briefly in the workshop event on 19 April in conjunction with EACL.
 These give hackathon participants both the opportunity to publish their project and to present it to a wider audience.
+Participation in the workshop proceedings and event are strongly encouraged!

 Rules of the hackathon